snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Shared the centralised database access to all the team members where each team member can perform their tasks independently.
 Helping team in designing the Menu master page.

 Started working on Menu implementation and accomplished the UI part and connections need to placed for the respective page tabs.

+The connection between local mysql workbench and Amazon Rds has been done, the changes in tables and store procedures are being reflected in the cloud.